-ARTICLE 13: (Town Administrator) - Grant Board of Selectmen Authority to Provide Residents with Option of Reduced Costs for Energy - Approved by Majority vote to grant the Board of Selectmen pursuant to G.L. c.
-164 § 134 the authority to research, develop and participate in a contract, or contracts, to aggregate the electricity load of the residents and businesses in Town and for other related services, independently, or in joint action with other municipalities, retaining the right of individual residents and businesses to opt-out of the aggregation.
+ARTICLE 14: (Town Administrator) - Grant Board of Selectmen Authority to Provide Residents with Option of Reduced Costs for Energy - To see if the Town will vote to grant the Board of Selectmen pursuant to G.L. c.
+164, § 134 the authority to research, develop and participate in a contract, or contracts, to aggregate the electricity load of the residents and businesses in Town and for other related services, independently, or in joint action with other municipalities, retaining the right of individual residents and businesses to opt-out of the aggregation; or take any other action relative thereto.